 AlgoMaster Logo

-This chapter covers the practical knowledge you need to discuss Zookeeper confidently in interviews: the ZAB consensus protocol, znode types, watches, leader election patterns, and when Zookeeper is the right choice versus alternatives like etcd or Consul.
+This chapter covers the practical knowledge you need for interviews: ensemble architecture, ZAB, znodes, watches, sessions, leader election, distributed locks, service discovery, and when to choose alternatives like etcd or Consul.

 Premium Content